llkongs/AutoCodex/SPEC.md

   intake and ends with STATE.json set to SPEC_READY.
 - AC5: Running `python3 scripts/monitor_server.py` serves a local dashboard
   showing state, tasks, and log tail for projects.
+- AC6: Each tick run appends a JSON line to logs/events.ndjson with role, state transitions, and exit code.

 ## Notes
 - The root repo remains a template and can host multiple projects in projects/.